armele/mctradepost-retro/README.md

 A station building must include one or more rail blocks tagged with "station_start".
 These will be used to determine whether or not a station is connected to other colonies for the purposes of trade.

 ## Current Status
 This mod can best be described as an "early alpha" state.
-It functionality may change rapidly and without warning.
+The functionality may change rapidly and without warning.

-Building: Train Station - Trade Modules.
-[Testing]
-Building: Train Station - Remove outdated export data.
-[Testing]
-Building: Train Station - Export module show shipping status.[Testing]
-Building: Train Station - Export module prevent cancellation of in-progress shipment.
-[Testing]
-Building: Train Station - Elegant handling of chunk loading.
-[Testing]
-Building: Train Station - Record statistics.
-[Testing]
-Building: Train Station - Engineer Walking the track during connection testing.
-[Testing]

 ### Roadmap (Roughly Prioritized)
-Endethyst: Tier 5 building material
+Glazed Timberframe & Ivy Block
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 Pets - Building: Pet Houses
 Pets - Building Module: Set Owner